korlibs-archive/docs-old.korge.org/korge/reference/monetization/index.md

 }
 ```

-Any of these add the `korge-admob` dependency but also does additional configuration in Android and Cordova XML files.
+Any of these add the `korge-admob` dependency but also does additional configuration in Android XML files.

 ### The Admob instance